rokurouC/iOSTabBarWithMidCurveExample/README.md

-# TabBarViewController with mid curve and button.
+# TabBar with mid curve and button.

 ![](demo.gif)